wiris/html-integrations/demos/README.md

 - `TinyMCE 4`
 - `TinyMCE 5`

->Generic it's not a editor itserl, it's a generic integration made so that, from there, the WIRIS plugin can be integrated into any editor by following its steps.
+>Generic is not an editor itself, it's a generic integration made so that, from there, the WIRIS plugin can be integrated into any editor by following its steps.

 ### Technologies with a demo

 - `html5`
-- [Comming soon] `React`
+- [Coming soon] `React`
-- [Comming soon] `Angular`
+- [Coming soon] `Angular`

 ## Running tests